 - Try to make it less “must”.
 Remember 7% features used always.

 - Compare requirements to each other.
-Repeat couple of times.
+Repeat a couple of times.

 Let’s say your backlog looks like this: